Virtual-X/2d-treecodes/README.md

 # 2d-treecodes
-This repository is about efficient 2D fast multipole solver (open BC) implementation for multicore CPUs and GPUs.
+This repository is about efficient implementations of 2D Fast Multipole Methods (with open BC) for CPUs and GPUs.
-Two function signatures are exposed to the client code:
+Two functions are exposed to the client:

      void treecode_potential(const double theta,
 		const double * const xsources,